Suggested links

 – Dr. Robert Cameron

 There is ongoing controversy over how pleural mesothelioma should be treated.
-But compared to more radical surgeries such as an EPP, the P/D is accepted by many specialists as the most appropriate and risk-aversive procedure for patients.
+However, compared to more radical surgeries such as an EPP, the P/D is accepted by many specialists as the most appropriate and risk-aversive procedure for patients.

 Veterans Treatment